shopsys/shopsys/docs/introduction/start-building-your-application.md

 ## Set up timezone to display dates

 Dates are internally stored in UTC.
 That supports portability and eases integration with other systems.
-To see dates properly in the desired timezone, you can change `shopsys.display_timezone` parameter (default value is `Europe/Prague`).
+To see dates properly in the desired timezone, you can change `timezone` setting in `config/domains.yaml` file.

 _Note: Read more about [working with date-time values](./working-with-date-time-values.md)_